mae92/MutantHuntWGS/README.md

 ### -s

-The -s option takes a score cuttoff for the variant scores.
-This score is calculated by the following formula: -10 * log10(P) where P is the probablity that the variant call (ALT) in the VCF file is wrong.
+The -s option takes a score cutoff for the variant scores.
+This score is calculated by the following formula: -10 * log10(P) where P is the probability that the variant call (ALT) in the VCF file is wrong.

 So a score of: